RaphaelKunis/onboarding/Tutorial.md

     - created new properties file for tests (with h2 in memory database)
   - problems due to security enabled
     - for testing the controller we need to add authorization to the mock
-    - this can be doen either by
+    - this can be done either by
       - `@WithMockUser(username = "user", password = "secret", roles = "USER")` after `@Test`
       or via extending the request
       - `.with(SecurityMockMvcRequestPostProcessors.httpBasic("user", "secret"))`

 ## Other things
   - [ ] enable spring boot framework support in IntelliJ
+    - seems to work only in chargeable version
   - Problems with docker desktop update in November
     - stuck on startup in `Docker Engine starting...`
     - solution